The Best Forex Brokers for Gold Trading in 2024

 Changes in political climate can have a major impact upon gold’s prices.
 Should there be uncertainty about a war or conflict, investors may perceive that investing in a country’s currency or bonds could be risky and therefore choose to move their funds into gold.

 Numerous investors with opposing and diverse interests are often attracted to gold.
 Some long term players prefer to invest in physical gold, and they add a lot of liquidity to the market while helping to keep gold stocks and futures on an even keel because they are a source of continuous buying interest at lower prices.
 Many institutions who participate in hedging activity are also attracted to gold , selling and buying in combination with bonds and currencies in “risk off and risk on” strategies.

-How Does Gold Correlate to the US Dollar?
+How does gold corollate with the US Dollar?